jgeorge37/OnTrack/Project 1 OnTrack/README.md

 ## Technologies Used

 ## Installation Guide
+- Requires Ruby v2.6.3 or later
+- Download the zip archive of the OnTrack repository

 ## Required Functionality Included
 - Deal the appropriate number of cards
 - Verify the correctness of player-identified sets